- Private Wealth

 Pitmans Law: the home of talent.
 Do you have what it takes to join us as a trainee?

 Applications are now open for training contracts commencing in September 2020.
+We may also have availability for training contracts with a 2019 start date.
 The deadline to submit your application is 31 July 2018.

 Trainees are the future of our firm and we’re looking for confident, passionate, outgoing, commercially minded applicants who share our values and commitment to delivering outstanding outcomes for our clients.